It4innovations/hyperqueue/docs/deployment/allocation.md

 you to autonomously ask the allocation manager (PBS/Slurm) for computing resources and spawn HyperQueue [workers](worker.md) on the provided nodes.

-!!!
-Tip

-    You can find CLI reference for HQ autoalloc commands [here](cli:hq.alloc).

 Using this mechanism, you can submit computations into HyperQueue without caring about the underlying PBS/Slurm allocations.

 !!!
 Note "Job vs allocation terminology"